Class NumericUtils

 IsEffectivelyZero<T>(T)

-Checks if a value is effectively zero within the default epsilon for the type.
+Checks if a value is effectively zero using the default absolute tolerance (epsilon) for the type.

 public static bool IsEffectivelyZero<T>(T value) where T : INumber<T>